Treatment-resistant depression: Switching or combining antidepressants

 Studies have shown a wide variability in the effectiveness of switching antidepressants, with anywhere from 25 to 70% of people responding to a different antidepressant.
 There is support for the effectiveness of switching people to a different SSRI; 50% of people that were non-responsive after taking one SSRI were responsive after taking a second type.
 Switching people with treatment-resistant depression to a different class of antidepressants may also be effective.
 People who are non-responsive after taking an SSRI may respond to moclobemide or tricyclic antidepressants, bupropion or an MAOI.

 Ketamine has been tested as a rapid-acting antidepressant for treatment-resistant depression in bipolar disorder, and major depressive disorder.
 Spravato, a nasal spray form of esketamine, was approved by the FDA in 2019 for use in treatment-resistant depression when combined with an oral antidepressant.
 One promising finding regarding ketamine has been a reduced suicide rate in patients struggling with treatment resistance.
+Spravato is still quite limited in its availability.
+Patients must be over 18 and be a part of the Risk Evaluation and Mitigation Strategies program.
+Additionally, esketamine can not be administered for at-home use and the treatment is very costly, though insurance could cover the costs.
 While ketamine does appear to have some effectiveness in treating treatment-resistant depression, there seems to be significant variability in its effect.

 Psilocybin is approved by the Therapeutic Goods Administration (TGA) for treatment of treatment-resistant depression in Australia as of 2023.

 Some low to moderate quality evidence points to success in the short term (8–12 weeks) using mianserin to augment antidepressant medications.
 Simply switching to mianserin might also produce an improvement, but the effect size is smaller.
 No data on quality of life is reported.
 Data derived from a single study meeting Cochrane 2019 inclusion criteria.
 The antidepressant mirtazapine has also been used for augmentation.
 One study on this practice was included in the Cochrane 2019 meta-analysis.
 The study found that mirtazapine augmentation is not superior to placebo augmentation.